Port Orange in Volusia County, Florida — The American South (South Atlantic)

 Erected 1961 by Florida Board of Parks and Historic Memorials.
 (Marker Number F-34.)

 Location.
 29° 8.444′ N, 81° 0.375′ W. Marker is in Port Orange, Florida, in Volusia County.
-Marker is on Old Sugar Mill Road east of Herbert Street, on the right when traveling east.
+It is on Old Sugar Mill Road east of Herbert Street, on the right when traveling east.
 Old Sugar Mill Road forks to the north off Herbert Street, and the marker is to the east of that intersection.
 Touch for map.
 Marker is at or near this postal address: 950 Old Sugar Mill Road, Port Orange FL 32129, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Dunlawton Sugar Factory (within shouting distance of this marker); Sugar Making (within shouting distance of this marker); Dunlawton's Building Blocks (within shouting distance of this marker); Spanish Mills and Bongoland (within shouting distance of this marker); The Most Dangerous Chieftain (within shouting distance of this marker); From the Boardwalk (within shouting distance of this marker); Emathla (King Philip) (within shouting distance of this marker); Destruction of Dunlawton Plantation (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Dunlawton Sugar Factory (within shouting distance of this marker); Sugar Making (within shouting distance of this marker); Dunlawton's Building Blocks (within shouting distance of this marker); Spanish Mills and Bongoland (within shouting distance of this marker); The Most Dangerous Chieftain (within shouting distance of this marker); From the Boardwalk (within shouting distance of this marker); Emathla (King Philip) (within shouting distance of this marker); Destruction of Dunlawton Plantation (within shouting distance of this marker).
 Touch for a list and map of all markers in Port Orange.

 More about this marker.
 The marker is in the guest parking lot for the Dunlawton Sugar Mill Gardens, a botanical gardens and park established amidst the ruins of the old plantation.
 The parking is on the south side of Old Sugar Mill Road, directly across the street from the gardens.